dankorotin/language-leaf-atom/README.md

 ### 💡 Syntax highlighting

-In `.leaf` files will highlight Leaf tags, HTML and CSS.
+In `.leaf` files will highlight Leaf tags, HTML and JS.
 Works as intended (mostly, still need to handle some edge cases).

 ### 💻 Code completion